Concerti grossi, Op. 6 (Handel): No. 3, HWV 321

 In the opening larghetto in E minor the full orchestra three times plays the ritornello, a sarabande of serious gravity.
-The three concertino responses vere towards the major key, but only transitorily.
+The three concertino responses veer towards the major key, but only transitorily.
 The dialogue is resolved with the full orchestra combining the music from the ritornello and the solo interludes.

 The profoundly tragic mood continues in the following andante, one of Handel's most personal statements.
 The movement is a fugue on a striking atonal four-note theme, B–G–D♯–C, which is reminiscent of Domenico Scarlatti's Cat fugue.
 The suspensions and inner parts recall the contrapuntal writing of Bach.
 There is an unexpected addition of a G♯ in the last entry of the four-note theme in the bass as the movement draws to a close.

 The third movement is an allegro.
 Of all the Op.
 6, it comes the closest to Vivaldi's concerto writing, with its stern opening unison ritornello; however, despite a clear difference in texture between the solo violin sections and the orchestral tuttis, Handel breaks from the model by sharing material between both groups.

 Although the charming and graceful fourth movement in G major is described as a polonaise, it has very few features in common with this popular eighteenth century dance form.
 The lower strings simulate a drone, creating a pastoral mood, but the dance-like writing for upper strings is more courtly than rustic.

 The final short allegro, ma non troppo in 6/8 time brings the concerto back to E minor and a more serious mood, with chromaticism and unexpected key changes in the dialogue between concertino and ripieno.